babashka/nbb/doc/dev.md

 ## Develop

-Run the `bb watch` task to start compilation in development mode and to start a watcher to compile changes.
+Run the `bb dev` task to start compilation in development mode and to start a watcher to compile changes.
 Then run `node out/nbb_main.js <args>` to test the compiled nbb.

 ## Test